fire-uxxx/fireux-mono/copilot.md

 - This guideline helps maintain clarity and organization in the project, especially in a large workspace.
 - Use this as a reference for all future edits.

+# Coding Hygiene Guidelines

+## Environment File Order

+- Always maintain the same order of variables in `.env` files across all projects.
+- Place `PROJECT_NAME` at the top, followed by other app settings, Firebase configuration, and additional keys.

+## General Guidelines

+- Ensure consistent naming conventions for variables and files.
+- Use absolute paths for critical configurations like `GOOGLE_APPLICATION_CREDENTIALS`.
+- Avoid unnecessary reordering of code or variables unless explicitly required.

+## Runtime Configuration

+- Keep runtime configuration keys in the same order as they appear in `.env` files.
+- Ensure proper typing and descriptive variable names.

+## Refactoring

+- Maintain the logical grouping of related code.
+- Add comments to explain non-obvious logic or configurations.

+## Testing

+- Test all changes thoroughly to ensure no breaking changes are introduced.

+## Documentation

+- Update documentation whenever significant changes are made to the codebase or configurations.